 Carafano now directs Heritage's team of foreign and defense policy experts in three centers on the front lines of international affairs: the Allison Center, the Asian Studies Center, the Margaret Thatcher Center for Freedom, and the Center for National Defense.

-Carafano also is president of a nonprofit organization, Esprit de Corps, which educates the public about veteran affairs.
-In this capacity he co-produced and co-wrote the documentary “Veteran Nation,” an official selection of the 2013 G.I.
-Film Festival.
+Carafano served as president of a nonprofit organization, Esprit de Corps, which educated the public about veteran affairs.
+In this capacity he co-produced and co-wrote the documentaries “Veteran Nation,” an official selection of the 2013 G.I.
+Film Festival, and "Why We Fight: 9/11 and America's Longest War" (2018).

 Before coming to Heritage, Carafano was a senior fellow at the Center for Strategic and Budgetary Assessments, a Washington policy institute dedicated to defense issues.

-In his Army career, Carafano rose to the rank of lieutenant colonel.
-He served in Europe, Korea and the United States.
+In his Army career, Carafano served in Europe, Korea and the United States.
 His assignments included head speechwriter for the Army Chief of Staff, the service's highest-ranking officer.
 Before retiring, Carafano was executive editor of Joint Force Quarterly, the Defense Department's premiere professional military journal.

 A graduate of West Point, Carafano holds a master's degree and a doctorate from Georgetown University as well as a master's degree in strategy from the U.S. Army War College.

-He is an adjunct professor at Georgetown University and serves as a visiting professor at National Defense University.
-He currently sits on the Board of Advisors for Daniel Morgan Academy.
+He was an adjunct professor at Hillsdale College and taught as a visiting professor at National Defense University.
 He previously served as an assistant professor at the U.S. Military Academy in West Point, N.Y., and as director of military studies at the Army's Center of Military History.
-He taught at Mount Saint Mary College in New York and was a fleet professor at the U.S. Naval War College.
+He also taught at Mount Saint Mary College in New York and was a fleet professor at the U.S. Naval War College.

 He is the co-author with Paul Rosenzweig of Winning the Long War: Lessons from the Cold War for Defeating Terrorism and Preserving Freedom (2005).
 The authors, first to coin the term “the long war,” argued that a successful strategy requires a balance of prudent military and security measures, continued economic growth, zealous protection of civil liberties and prevailing in the “war of ideas” against terrorist ideologies.

-Carafano also co-authored a textbook, Homeland Security (McGraw-Hill, second edition 2012), designed as a practical introduction to everyday life in the era of terrorism.
+Carafano also co-authored a textbook, Homeland Security (McGraw-Hill, third edition 2019), designed as a practical introduction to everyday life in the era of terrorism.
 The textbook addresses such key details as the roles of first responders and volunteers, family preparedness techniques and in-depth looks at weapons of mass destruction.

 His other works include Private Sector/Public Wars: Contracting in Combat--Iraq, Afghanistan and Future Conflicts (2008); G.I.
 Ingenuity: Improvisation, Technology and Winning World War II (2006); Waltzing Into the Cold War (2002); and After D-Day (2000), a Military Book Club main selection.